beemarie/10mintutorials/cos-containers/README.md

-# Code Engine Application with Secret
+# Code Engine Application with Cloud Object Storage

 IBM Cloud Code Engine enables you to run your applications, jobs, or containers on a managed serverless platform.
 Workloads auto-scale and you will only pay for the resources you use.
 In this quick tutorial, you will create a Code Engine Application that will write an image into Cloud Object Storage.
 The application will accept a URL to an imgae, download that image, and then store it in your Cloud Object Storage bucket.